 In the close-knit community of Falmouth, Maine, community spirit is alive and well as neighbors help to ensure the Falmouth Food Pantry is fully stocked, including through fundraising events like the pre-pandemic dinner pictured above.
-Hannaford has donated more than $2,500 to this nonprofit organization through the Fight Hunger Bag program.
+Hannaford has supported this nonprofit organization through the Fight Hunger Bag Program.

 Tell us about Falmouth Food Pantry.

 Our primary mission is to provide support for families unable to meet the nutritional needs of their households or facing an emergency situation.
 In addition, we may assist them in meeting the demands of basic living needs through the donation of food, household goods, heating bills, electric bills, cost of prescription medicine, and/or rent assistance.

 The whole concept was founded about 40 years ago in the back seat of the car of the school nurse who realized that some children were coming to school without breakfast.
 They would have lunch at school and then go home, but they wouldn’t really have supper or food for breakfast the next day.
 So the nurse would bring in some food or collect food from other teachers and secretly give it to these families.
 The idea of a way to provide food to those who needed it grew and grew, and the Food Pantry moved to different locations in town.
 In the spring of 2008, there was an opportunity for the Food Pantry to go to an area attached to the Falmouth Town Hall, and that’s where we’ve been operating ever since.